EXT2 (gene): Mutations

-Heredity of the EXT2 Gene
+Heredity

 EXT2 gene mutations are dominant autosomal (not sex-linked) and is lethal in the homozygous form.
 This means that if the mutated gene is inherited from both parents giving the offspring two copies of the mutated gene (the homozygous form of the mutant gene) this will result in early embryonic death in the gastrula stage of development.
 Reasons for why this happens is that heparan sulfate has more roles than just bone formation, it also plays a role in embryonic development.
 Heparan sulfate can bind signaling molecules used in development such as transforming growth factor β, Fgf proteins and Wnt proteins.
 The only individuals with this mutation exist in the heterozygous form, this means that they have one EXT2 gene that is normal and one that is mutated.
 For the inheritance of this gene mutation, for a mutated parent and a not mutated parent there is a 50% chance that the offspring will also have an EXT2 mutation.
 For two parents with the EXT2 mutation, of their living offspring 2 out of 3 will have the mutation.